mrbusche/matthewbusche.com/content/blog/the-anxious-generation-book-notes.md

   - book review
 ---

 Our school district recently hosted a book club discussion on "The Anxious Generation" by Jonathan Haidt, and it was an eye-opening experience for me and many other parents.
-The book dives deep into how smartphones and social media have significantly impacted the mental health of today’s teens and tweens.
+The book dives deep into how smartphones and social media have significantly impacted the mental health of today's teens and tweens.

 Haidt presents four key proposals to address this crisis: